Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario

-Note that the ontic primitives of the models in $\mainr$ and a given $\altr\mainr$ may be different, in particular they may belong to distinct vector spaces; but the ontic space that underlies the classical model is the same in either case.
-The implications of \cref{th:EquivalenceReducedSpaces} are the following: \begin{myitem} \item saying that the scenario \resources{} admits a classical model is a statement which can be made regardless of which reduced space one chooses to use; \item in the case of Riemann integrable classical models (\cref{def:RiemannIntegrableModel}), the generic case is that the ontic space is discrete as stated in \cref{th:CardinalityBounds}.
+Note that the ontic primitives of the models in $\mainr$ and a given $\altr\mainr$ may be different, in particular they may belong to distinct vector spaces; but the ontic space that underlies the \vgrSC{classical}\vgr{operationally noncontextual ontological} model is the same in either case.
+The implications of \cref{th:EquivalenceReducedSpaces} are the following: \begin{myitem} \item saying that the scenario \resources{} admits \vgrSC{a classical}\vgr{an operationally noncontextual ontological} model is a statement which can be made regardless of which reduced space one chooses to use; \item in the case of Riemann integrable \vgrSC{classical}\vgr{operationally noncontextual ontological} models (\cref{def:RiemannIntegrableModel}), the generic case is that the ontic space is discrete as stated in \cref{th:CardinalityBounds}.
 Then, according to \cref{th:EquivalenceReducedSpaces}, any choice of alternative reduced space $\altr\mainr$ will yield ontic spaces of the same cardinality as those of $\mainr$. \end{myitem}

 Our choice to use $\mainr$ rather than another alternative reduced space $\altr\mainr$ is without significance.
-Some additional equivalences between the alternative reduced spaces that are relevant for the algorithmic evaluation of the \unitsep{} criterion will be provided in section \ref{sec:Computational equivalence of reduced spaces}.
+Some additional equivalences between the alternative reduced spaces that are relevant for the algorithmic evaluation of the \unitsep{} criterion will be provided in \cref{sec:Computational equivalence of reduced spaces}.